TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- (Update script) Sync config.lua against the user folder in the home dir, not in hypersomnia dir
+	- otherwise we have to call vim_build AND vim_run later

 - Post-map-format-fixes
 	- match begins in seconds for de_labs2 in bomb_defusal.cpp
 	- ultimate wrath of the aeons FX fields are used for electric triad